 Nor surprisingly, it appears as if some parents want alternatives, at least judging by the number of natural focus remedies now on the market, including special essential oil blends designed to increase attention.

 There’s also a lot of interest in dietary interventions for ADHD.
 (I’ll cover this in more detail toward the end of the article.)

 Natural Alternatives to ADHD Medications

 Please understand that I’m not a doctor.
 I can’t give medical advice.
 Nor can I promise that any natural remedy will solve a particular problem.
+I’m not responsible for treatment decisions or outcomes.
 All I can do is share information and studies, for discussion purposes only.

 I also like to share my own story of how I’ve recovered from a potentially crippling nerve disease, with good food and natural remedies.
 Most important, I hope to encourage my readers to seek solutions that may not always be the most obvious, and to seek second and even third opinions.

 Some health experts, believe the label of ADHD is being applied too liberally.

 One problem is that there’s been shifting criteria surrounding the ADHD label.
 So there’s no clear information whether increased physical activity is just a behavior trait or a chemical “imbalance.”